ursalang/ursalang.github.io/pages/reference.md

 ### Functions

 Functions are first-class in Ursa.
 A function is written using the $ursa{fn} keyword, followed by its formal parameters in parentheses, followed by its body as a block.
+The function parameters are constant (as if declared with $ursa{let}).
 The value of a function is the value of the last expression evaluated before it returns, or the value given with $ursa{return}, if any, or $ursa{null}.
-Functions are called by adding parentheses containing zero or more arguments to a function value
+Functions are called by adding parentheses containing zero or more arguments to a function value:

 $ursabox{
 let f = fn(x) { x + 1 }